seblum/ACTR-ThesisModels/ACT-R/extras/act-touch/readme.txt

 The actions above indicate the notifications that are sent to the device to specify what the model's hands are doing.
-In addition to those, there are three notifications which those actions use to a acquire the current positional information from the device to calculate the appropriate timing:
+In addition to those, there are three notifications which those actions use to acquire the current positional information from the device to calculate the appropriate timing:

 (finger-position <hand> <finger>)